titumozammel/human-energy-economics/README.md

 Where:

 **Capacity (C) — Energy Potential**
-Represents the available capability from which Human Energy can be generated, including knowledge, skills, experience, cognitive resources, physical resources, workforce capacity, and enabling conditions.
+Represents the available capability that determines the potential Human Energy available for organizational execution.

 **Intensity (I) — Energy Direction Precision**
-Represents the precision of where, when, and why Human Energy is applied.
+Represents the precision and discipline with which Human Energy is directed—determining where, when, and why it is applied.

 It defines: